Top 10 Baby Nursery Essentials

 Given that there will be thousands of dirty diapers in your baby’s first year, a sturdy changing table is a nursery essential.
 While you will become skilled at changing these diapers on the fly, a changing table with drawers or shelves can keep you feeling organized amongst the new-baby frenzy.
 Organize diapers and swaddling blankets in changing table drawers while keeping an upper shelf open for the other must-haves, like wipes and ointments.
 Most changing tables also feature a comfortable curved pad that prevents baby from rolling in either direction, making changing diapers that much easier.

 A big basket on the floor next to your baby’s crib is more than a cute piece of decor — baskets are great for housing extra blankets, burp cloths, and even toys.
 Make sure to position them where you’ll need them most: blankets by the crib, burp cloths by the rocker, and toys within easy reach for baby.

 Babies often go through several changes of clothing each day, making an organized dresser a much-needed piece of nursery furniture.
 Infant dressers should have at least three drawers and feature compartments for socks, bibs, and other small items.
 For tips on fitting a dresser into your baby’s room, read How to Arrange Baby Nursery Furniture.

-Mobiles have long been a baby nursery fundamental, as they help to soothe new babies to sleep and entertain them when they wake up.
+Mobiles have long been a baby nursery fundamental because they help to soothe new babies to sleep and entertain them when they wake up.
 Some crib bedding sets come with matching mobiles, but there are also many mobiles on the market that can be purchased separately with varying features.
-Most mobiles include a music feature and moving figurines.
-Others have lights, mirrors, and calming nature sounds.
+Most mobiles include a music feature and moving figurines, while others have lights, mirrors, and calming nature sounds.

 Now that you have your nursery essentials, it’s time to put them all together.
 For more complete decorating tips and visual inspiration, read our Baby Nursery Ideas.